Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 Here’s a simple framework.
 If the bad breath is paired with any of these, call your vet:

-If the breath is just generally stinky without other symptoms, you’re likely dealing with plaque buildup or gut imbalance — and that’s absolutely something you can address naturally.
+If the breath is just generally stinky without other symptoms, you’re likely dealing with plaque buildup or gut imbalance — and that’s absolutely something you can work on at home.

-7 Natural Solutions That Actually Work for Dog Bad Breath
+7 Home Approaches That Help With Dog Bad Breath

 1. Daily Tooth Brushing (Yes, Really)